IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 * The deadline has been reached.
 * The bid is higher than the previous bid.
-* The auction UTXO is correctly created.
+* The auction EUTXO is correctly created.
 * The previous highest bidder gets their bid back.

 Transactions for closing the auction